SEAL Legal Runtime

 For managing partners, GCs, and legal ops leaders, SEAL is not “another AI tool.”
 It is:

-- A way to let legal work move faster without surrendering authority, supervision, or proof at the action boundary
+• A way to preserve existing legal workflows without surrendering authority, supervision, or proof at the action boundary

 You keep authority over law, policy, and people.